Special features of the programme

 The English language bachelor programme in International and European Law is a unique programme, and graduates will be set apart from graduates of other academic programmes, distinguishing them on the job market.
 Contrary to most bachelor programmes in International Relations or Political Science leading to a BA (Bachelor of Arts) title, the focus of this programme is on legal matters.
 Graduates will therefore first and foremost be legal experts, but experts with great international, economic, and social insight.
 The programme thus also results in the granting of a Bachelor of Laws (LLB) title.

 Since the programme does not focus on one national legal system, it therefore is completely different from other national law programmes.
 It does not only have a more interdisciplinary component and greater focus on European and international law, but also provides students with a different legal framework in which to approach legally pertinent scenarios beyond a national legal context.
 Also, the fact that the programme combines both public international law and European Union Law in one programme is rather unique in Continental Europe.
 On top of that, it contains a multidisciplinary component in every semester and it gives considerable and sustained weight to the development of English language communication and writing skills in every semester taught in Groningen.
-Prospective students who wish to participate to experience what the programme content contains can participate in our online webinar course.

 All students must spend one semester abroad with one of our exchange partners, for example Universidad Austral (Argentina), Uppsala University (Sweden) or NUI Galway (Ireland), as part of the degree programme.
 This offers students a truly international experience in being able to not only study international law in one country (the Netherlands) different from their own, but also obtain extra international experience while studying abroad.
 Partners and possibilities regarding studying abroad can be found here and in our International Exchange Search Engine (IESE).